Domain Network

 The hyperbolic geometry of connected knowledge

-These connections are not analogies.
-Each edge means the same mathematical object — the same IC, the same geodesic coordinate, the same cost function — appears independently in both domains.
+These connections aren't analogies.
+Each edge means the same mathematical object (the same IC, the same geodesic coordinate, the same cost function) appears independently in both domains.
 A Class 10 edge is a proven identity; Class 7 is an algebraically exact structural correspondence.
 Resemblances (Class 5) are tracked but not shown here.

-drag to rotate • scroll to zoom • click nodes
+drag to rotate • pinch or scroll to zoom • tap a node

 Tiers